Germán Garavano: Career

 As Minister of Justice and Human Rights of Argentina, he was the promoter of a profound judicial reform program named 'Justicia 2020' ('Justice 2020').
 The reform involves median and long term measures that aim at transforming the Argentine justice system.
 Justicia 2020 promotes a modern and transparent administration of justice, in accordance with the New World Agenda of Sustainable Development of United Nations.
 Among the initiatives promoted in the program, there are reforms that seek to modernise procedures and create new especializad courts to facilitate investigation.
 The program was prized by the OECD and the Open Government Partnership in 2019.

 During his term as Minister, the United States declassified secret files about the so-called National Reorganization Process and gave them to Argentina's government.
 Garavano received around 50,000 digitalized pages of documents.

+In February 2018, Garavano hosted the first meeting of the International Working Group on Justice in Buenos Aires, an initiative of the Pathfinders for Peaceful, Just and Inclusive Societies.
+The meeting brought together the group's co-chairs: Sierra Leone's Minister of Justice Joseph Kamara, the Netherlands' Minister for Foreign Trade and Development Cooperation Sigrid Kaag, and Hina Jilani of The Elders.
+The meeting included participation from Mary Robinson, former President of Ireland and United Nations High Commissioner for Human Rights, and Hina Jilani, who led a walk for justice as part of the centenary celebrations for Nelson Mandela.
+The event also featured the presentation of the Grassroots Justice Prize, which recognized the work of community activists worldwide.
+The Working Group focused on addressing the situation of more than 4 billion people living without effective access to justice, working in four areas: measuring the global justice gap, developing arguments for investment in justice, identifying effective strategies to close the gap, and drafting a call to action for the implementation of Sustainable Development Goal 16.3 on access to justice from the 2030 Agenda.

 In 2018, when Italy's president Sergio Mattarella visited Argentina, he awarded Garavano with the Order of the Star of Italy.